 |Pros||– Paired with a Cal-EEM Grant that can be for up to 4% of your first mortgage amount |

 – Lowered credit requirements

 – Can be combined with MyHome Assistance Program & School Teacher and Employee Assistance Program

 |Cons||– Useless for anyone who doesn’t want to make energy-efficient improvements|

 |Best For||– First-time homeowners looking to make energy-efficient home improvements|

 Cal-EEM stands for CalHFA Energy Efficient Mortgage, and it is a 30-year fixed-rate loan.
 This is specifically for making energy efficient home improvements, and is paired with the Cal-EEM Grant which does not have to be repaid and can be used for these improvements.
 Also, because the FHA backs this loan, the credit level necessary for approval is lower than most conventional mortgages.

 California allows borrowers in this program to pair their loan with the MyHome Assistance Program and/or School Teacher and Employee Assistance Program.

-- A mortgage is one of the largest loans that you’ll ever take out during your lifetime.
-If you take the time to process that and decide that you’d really rather not go through the mortgage search on your own, you may want to consult the SmartAsset financial advisor matching tool.
-By simply answering a few questions about your personal finances, you’ll be paired with advisors in your area that are equipped to handle your situation.
+- A mortgage is likely the largest loan that you’ll ever take out during your lifetime.
+That’s one reason it’s a good idea to work with an advisor who can help you understand how it will impact your finances.
+Don’t have a financial advisor?
+Consult the SmartAsset financial advisor matching tool.
+By simply answering a few questions about your personal finances, you’ll be paired with advisors in your area who are equipped to handle your situation.